ESOS Framework

 Visa Application Procedures

-All international students must apply for the course which they are interested in from our institute Sydney City College of Management if they are willing to study with us and we will offer you offer letter if you meet all the requirement for study the specific course.
-After getting offer letter you will have to pay the fees as per our agreement which will mention in our offer letter in SCCM bank account mention in an offer letter.
-An electronic Confirmation of Enrolment (eCoE) form issued by SCCM offering a place in a program is proof of acceptance for visa purposes.
+All international students must apply for the course which they are interested in from our institute Australian City International College t if they are willing to study with us and we will offer you offer letter if you meet all the requirement for study the specific course.
+After getting offer letter you will have to pay the fees as per our agreement which will mention in our offer letter in ACIC bank account mention in an offer letter.
+An electronic Confirmation of Enrolment (eCoE) form issued by ACIC offering a place in a program is proof of acceptance for visa purposes.
 Students wishing to undertake a package of programs must apply and be accepted into each program in the ‘package’.
 Students offered a ‘package’ program must apply for the visa subclass applicable to the principal program of the ‘package’.
 After getting CoE you have to apply for the visa in High commission.

 International students must also satisfy the general requirements applicable to all student visa applicants.
 The general requirements include being of good character and sound health, having acceptable health insurance for the period of time in Australia and having no outstanding debts to the Commonwealth of Australia.
 Details of the student visa sub classes and related conditions are available at the following website: http://www.homeaffairs.gov.au/trav/stud